Michael Woods (footballer): Harrogate Town

 Following his release from Doncaster, Woods joined Conference North side Harrogate Town on 2 February 2013 on a free transfer.
 He scored on his debut in Harrogate Town's 2–1 loss against Brackley Town.
 Woods had an impressive spell at Harrogate Town, making 35 appearances and scoring nine times.

 Hartlepool United

 After a spell in non-league football, Woods signed for Hartlepool United on 8 August 2014 following a successful trial.
 He stated that joining Hartlepool United gave him a second chance in professional football.
-Woods made his Hartlepool United debut, where he made his first start before being substituted in the second half.
+Woods made his Hartlepool United league debut on 19 August 2014, just days after appearing in Hartlepool's EFL Cup defeat away to Port Vale.
 He scored his first goal for the club, where he "acrobatically volleyed the ball", as Hartlepool United beat Exeter City 2–1 on 11 October 2014.

 In March 2015, it was announced that Woods would miss at least the remainder of the season due to him dislocating his ankle and fracturing the fibula.
 Pools boss Ronnie Moore told the press "He's been our best player to be fair and I'm gutted for him".
-He returned back to the Hartlepool side five months later.
+He returned to the Hartlepool side five months later.